B13rg/B13rg.github.io/_posts/2019-4-3-Life-of-MS-DOS.md

 MS-DOS 6.3 was the last version that was released as a stand alone program.
 The next version, MS-DOS 7.0 was released as part of Windows 95.
 Both Windows 95 Revision 2 and the first release of Windows 98 were equipped with MS-DOS 7.1 running things behind the scenes.
-These were the first major versions of MS-DOS that were completly separate from PC DOS, whose version 7.0 was developed by IBM alone.
+These were the first major versions of MS-DOS that were completely separate from PC DOS, whose version 7.0 was developed by IBM alone.

 The final version of MS-DOS was released as a part of Windows ME in September of 2000.
 This was the last version of windows that used MS-DOS as a foundation.
 Windows XP moved to the NT kernel, whose primary difference was moving away from a monolithic kernel to a hybrid kernel.
-With MS-DOS, the kernel and operating system exists completly within the kernel space.
+With MS-DOS, the kernel and operating system exists completely within the kernel space.
 Windows NT uses a safer structure, where the kernel is split between the kernel space and the user space.

 ![Windows 9.x Kernel Design](/images/MSDOS/win9xKernel.gif)